open-draft/reach-schema/README.md

 ## Motivation

-If you are to look up any Object validation library in JavaScript you would find a class-bloated rigid abstraction that handles complexity by introducing even more complexity.
-I believe that doesn't have to be that way.

-**This is how I envision Object validation:**
+It happens that JavaScript Object validation libraries are often class-based and operate using via a chain of operators.
+With Reach Schema I would like to take an alternative approach, making validation functional.

+**Main concepts of React Schema:**

 1. Validation result is a function from schema and data.
 1. Validation result is not coupled with the error messages logic.

-In other words, _validation should be functional_.
-Functional composition gives you flexibility and power than no class abstractions can match.

-> Reach Schema can be used alongside other functional libraries (i.e. [lodash](https://lodash.com/), [ramda](https://ramdajs.com/)).
-They can be useful when writing validation resolvers or composing a validation schema.
+> Reach Schema works great together with functional programming libraries like [lodash](https://lodash.com/) or [ramda](https://ramdajs.com/).
+They allow to make validation declaration shorter and make your life easier.
+Consider those.

 ## Validation schema

-Object validation happens based on the validation schema.
+Data validity is described using a _validation schema_.
+It's a plain Object which keys represent the actual data keys hierarhcy, and values equal to _resolver functions_ that return the validation verdict.

 ```ts
 interface Schema {